leogaudin/ready_set_boole/README.md

 - **Time**: $O(n)$

-This means that, for an input $x$ times bigger, the execution time will execute around $x$ times more instructions.
+This means that, for an input $x$ times bigger, the function will execute around $x$ times more instructions.

 > Unless you really implement a bad solution, the execution time should be linear in any case here.